Regina T. Boyce: Political positions

+Agriculture

+During the 2026 legislative session, after the Maryland Department of the Environment failed to reissue a critical permit for chicken houses on time, Boyce introduced a bill that would allow farmers to start construction on new chicken houses before the new permit is released for the industry.

 Elections

 During the 2021 legislative session, Boyce introduced legislation that would ban people from holding an elected public office and a political party office simultaneously.

 Environment

 During the 2020 legislative session, Boyce introduced legislation to ban the intentional release of balloons.

 During the 2022 legislative session, Boyce introduced legislation that would require government agencies to evaluate the environmental impacts of their actions.